lumina-desktop/lumina-docs/luminaintro.rst

   have running on their desktop and panels.
 This plugin-based system is similar to Android or other modern operating systems.

-* A single, easy-to-use :ref:`Lumina Configuration` utility controls all the different configuration options for the desktop in one location.
+* A single, easy-to-use :ref:`Configuration` utility controls all the different configuration options for the desktop in one location.

 * Intelligent "favorites" system for creating quick shortcuts to